idaholab/moose/framework/doc/content/source/kernels/ArrayTimeDerivative.md

 \end{equation}
 where $\vec{u}^\ast$ is the test function, $\dot{\vec{u}}$ is time derivative of the array of finite element solutions ($\dot{\vec{u}} = \left[\frac{\partial u_1}{\partial t},\frac{\partial u_2}{\partial t},...\right]^T$), and $\mathbf{T}$ is a matrix of the time derivative coefficients ($(\mathbf{T})_{n,m} = T_{n,m}$).

-Similarly as showed in [ArrayDiffusion.md], we can rearrange it into
+Similarly as showed in [/ArrayDiffusion.md], we can rearrange it into
 \begin{equation}
 (\vec{u}^\ast, \mathbf{T} \dot{\vec{u}}) = \sum_{e} \sum_{i=1}^{N_{\text{dof}}} \sum_{\text{qp}=1}^{N_{qp}} (|J|w)_{\text{qp}} \vec{w}_p\vec{u}_i^\ast \underline{\mathbf{T}_{\text{qp}} \dot{\vec{u}}_{\text{qp}} b_{i,\text{qp}}},
 \end{equation}
-where the underlined term is the vector provided by [ArrayTimeDerivative::computeQpResidual](ArrayTimeDerivative.C).
+where the underlined term is the vector provided by [ArrayTimeDerivative::computeQpResidual](/ArrayTimeDerivative.C).
 Detailed explanations on the notations can be found in [ArrayDiffusion.md].

 In general, the reaction coefficient $\mathbf{T}$ is a square matrix with the size of the number of components.